 Gratitude is a quality we can be constantly developing to feel more connected in our lives.
-With the slowing energy of Autumn and the upcoming celebration of Thanksgiving with family and friends, we’re more likely to take pause at this time to appreciate all the blessings in our lives.
+With the slowing energy of Autumn and celebrating Thanksgiving with family and friends, we’re more likely to take pause at this time to appreciate all the blessings in our lives.
 One that I’d like to highlight today is the amazing human body and how to accept your body as it is.